Are you allergic?

 When a bee stings, a small amount of venom is released which can cause pain, redness and swelling.
-Bee venom may be used as a treatment for some ilnesses, for example, arthritis.
-However, there are some people that are allergic to it, but also there are those who have a fear of bee sting.
+Bee venom may be used as a treatment for some illnesses, for example, arthritis.
+However, there are some people that are allergic to it, but also there are those who have a fear of bee stings.

 Bee sting causes pain, redness and swelling.

 Different people react differently to bee sting – from very mild reactions to very serious allergic reactions.

 Before you start beekeeping you need to make sure that you are not allergic to the bee venom.

 People that are allergic to bee sting should not be near apiary.

 Beekeepers, after some time, usually develop resistance to bee venom and their reactions become very mild, or they

 don’t have them at all except for momentary pain.